ucb-rit/savio-training-intro-fall-2021/intro.md

 Suppose I wanted to burst beyond the Statistics condo to run on 20 nodes.
 I'll illustrate here with an interactive job though usually this would be for a batch job.

-First I'll see if there are that many nodes even available.

 ```
+## First I'll see if there are that many nodes even available.
 sinfo -p savio2
 srun -A co_stat -p savio2 --qos=savio_lowprio --nodes=20 -t 10:00 --pty bash

 ## now look at environment variables to see my job can access 20 nodes:
 env | grep SLURM
 ```

+The low-priority queue is also quite useful for accessing specific GPU types in the `savio3_gpu` partition.

 # HTC jobs (and long-running jobs)